Examiner of Titles

 Effective May 20, 2020, Anoka County has opened its public-facing services ONLY for the Property Records and Taxation Service Counter, Public Research Room and the Examiner of Titles Office.
 The rest of the County offices remain closed.

-Property Records and Taxation will continue to accept eRecording packages (including those that require Examiner approval), paper documents through the mail, and property tax payments via mail.
+Property Records and Taxation will continue to accept eRecording packages (including those that require Examiner approval) and paper documents through the mail.
 You can still contact Property Records and Taxation at 763-323-5400, Monday through Friday between 8:00 am and 4:30 pm, visit the website at: Anokacounty.us or access the Subscription Service if you are a registered subscriber.

 If a face-to-face meeting is necessary with the Examiner of Titles staff, appointments are required.
 You can reach the Examiner of Titles Office at 763-324-1199 or ExaminerofTitles@co.anoka.mn.us to set up an appointment.
 Phone or email meeting/discussions are preferred.